jolo-dev/cdk-restapi-stack/README.md

 ## Structure

 This project is scaffolded by using `npx projen new awscdk-app-ts` and is purely in Typescript.
-We go for a [Monorepo](https://www.atlassian.com/git/tutorials/monorepos) approach, because the environment and tooling such as Eslint, `pnpm`, Typescript are identically for infrastructure and Lambda-Development.
+We go for a [Monorepo](https://www.atlassian.com/git/tutorials/monorepos) approach, because the environment and tooling such as `typescript`, `eslint`, `jest` are identically for infrastructure and Lambda-Development.
+We use [`pnpm`](https://pnpm.io/) as the Package Manager.

 Furthermore, `pnpm` is supporting Monorepo development out-of-the-box.

 ### What does that mean?